masterthemes/masterthemes-template-vim/readme.md

 # masterthemes-template-vim

-A MasterThemes application template for Vim\Neovim.
+A MasterThemes application template for Vim and Neovim.

 ## Overview